gep13/gep13/input/blog/subtle-problem-with-stylecop-surrounding-this-prefix.md

 Title: Subtle problem with StyleCop surrounding this. prefix
 Published: 30/5/2012
 Tags:
-- SA1101
+- sa1101
-- SA1126
+- sa1126
-- StyleCop
+- stylecop
-- StyleCop for ReSharper
+- stylecop for resharper
 - this.
 ---